scijava/roi-model/index.rst

 offline discussion, email etc.

 - Notes from the April 2012 meeting in Barcelona (:download:`PDF <reference/2012.04.29-rois.txt.pdf>`)
-- Comments on "fuzzy Rois" from April 2012 meeting in Barcelona (:download:`PDF <reference/2012.04.29-roi-ideas.pdf>`)
+- Comments on "fuzzy ROIs" from the April 2012 meeting in Barcelona (:download:`PDF <reference/2012.04.29-roi-ideas.pdf>`)

 Specification
 -------------